ManinderBan/MarvelComic/README.md

 # MarvelComics

-This Application used MVP + Clean Architecture + Dagger 2.
+This Application used MVP + Clean Architecture + Dagger 2.<br />
-This application show a list of the first 100 comics from the Marvel API.
+This application show a list of the first 100 comics from the Marvel API.<br />
-Contains this features:
+Contains this features:<br />
-1. Display the list of the first 100 comics.
+1. Display the list of the first 100 comics.<br />
-2. Display the Comics information.
+2. Display the Comics information.<br />
-3. Given a budget, the application show the maximum number of that you can buy without exceeding that budget.
+3. Given a budget, the application show the maximum number of that you can buy without exceeding that budget.<br />

 #Organzation